Bandiougou Fadiga: Loan to Brest

 On 1 February 2021, Fadiga joined Ligue 1 side Brest on loan until the end of the season, with the deal containing a purchase option.
 He made his debut for the club in a 2–1 Coupe de France win over Rodez on 10 February.
 On 6 March, Fadiga started in a 3–0 home Coupe de France defeat to his parent club PSG.
 At the 9th minute of the match, he was punished by Marco Verratti, who stole the ball from him and provided the assist for Kylian Mbappé's opening goal.
 In the second half of the match, Fadiga tested PSG goalkeeper Sergio Rico with several attempts, but did not manage to score.
-At the end of the season, Fadiga returned to the capital from his loan in Brittany.
+At the end of the season, Fadiga returned to the capital from his loan in Brittany, having made a total of six appearances.

 Olympiacos

 On 14 January 2022, Fadiga signed for Super League Greece side Olympiacos on a contract until 2026.
 He made his debut as a substitute in a 3–1 league win over Panetolikos on 2 February.
 One week later, he made his first start for Olympiacos in a 3–1 Greek Cup quarter-final win over the same opponents.
 At the third minute of the match, Fadiga fired a ball onto the crossbar; he scored three minutes later after stealing the ball from opponent Johan Mårtensson and receiving an assist from João Carvalho.
 In his first season with Olympiacos, Fadiga won the league title.

+In the 2022–23 season, Fadiga joined fellow Super League Greece club Ionikos on loan.
+He became an integral member of the squad, playing twenty-eight league matches and scoring one goal.
+In May 2023, it was revealed that he had been voted Ionikos's Player of the Season.
+However, the club was relegated at the end of the season.

+Lorient

+On 14 August 2024, Fadiga joined Lorient on a four-year contract.

 Personal life

-Born in France, Fadiga is of Malian descent.
+Born in France, Fadiga holds French and Malian nationalities.